Easy Guide to Using Colour Theory in Digital Art

 Contrast refers to the difference between light and dark colours in a composition.
 By using contrasting colours, you can create a sense of drama and tension in your digital art.
 Use high-contrast colours to draw attention to specific areas of your composition or to create a sense of movement and energy.
 Conversely, colours of lower contrast or lesser difference should be used in places that should not demand attention.

 Understanding colour theory and its application in digital art is essential for creating visually appealing and impactful compositions.
-By choosing a colour palette, experimenting with saturation and value, using colour to create depth and convey emotion, and paying attention to contrast, you can create a visually appealing masterpiece.
+By choosing a colour palette, experimenting with saturation and value, using colour to create depth, convey emotion, and paying attention to contrast, you can create a visually appealing masterpiece.

 Related Post: